HugoGit39/siawd/paper_joss/paper.md

 The SiA-WD Shiny application is deployed as a publicly accessible web-based tool at https://wearables.stress-in-action.nl.
 The application is hosted on a dedicated virtual machine maintained by Vrije Universiteit Amsterdam, running Linux Ubuntu 24.04 LTS with Shiny Server and Nginx.

 The application can also be run locally using the golem-based framework on which it is built.
-After installation from the public GitHub repository, the application can be launched within an R environment.
 Periodic updates are required to ensure access to the most recent database and application functionality.

 # Data Sources and Dependencies

 The SiA-WD database is generated through a reproducible relational data pipeline implemented in a public GitHub repository (https://github.com/HugoGit39/sia.project.1.wd.data).
-The pipeline follows the methodological framework described in @schoenmakers2025siawd and applies reproducible research principles for relational database construction as outlined by @picardi2024reproducible.
+The pipeline follows the methodological framework described by Schoenmakers et al. [@schoenmakers2025siawd] and applies reproducible research principles for relational database construction [@picardi2024reproducible].

 ![](figure_4.png)